qmk/qmk_firmware/users/filterpaper/readme.md

 make crkbd/rev1/common:filterpaper:dfu-split-left
 make crkbd/rev1/common:filterpaper:dfu-split-right
 ```
-Following this, same firmware can be flashed normally to both sides.
+Following this, the same firmware binary can be flashed normally to both sides.
+See [split keyboard features](../../docs/feature_split_keyboard.md) for more details.

 ## Keymap layout